 Norway's largest religious and cultural festival, the St. Olav Festival takes place every year in July/August.
-The festival presents a comprehensive programme for all with more than 300 performances.
+The festival presents a comprehensive program for all with more than 300 performances.
 Other annual festivals are Trondheim Chamber Music Festival, Trondheim Blues Festival, Kosmorama International Film Festival and Trondheim Jazz Festival.

 Most of the museums are within walking distance from the harbor.
 Trondheim has excellent attractive shops, and offers a broad range of historical attractions and activities.

 Stretching 120 meters (400 ft) into the sky, the Tyholt Tower was